Jobijollof/LEMP-STACK-IMPLEMENTATION/README.md

 # Create an Ec2 instance
 *Select region (and launch a new EC2 instance of t2.micro family with Ubuntu Server 20.04 LTS (HVM)*

-*Create a Key pair while creating the EC2 instance (in this case i created a .pem key to ssh into my instance)*
+*Create a Key pair while creating the EC2 instance (download a .pem or .ppk key to ssh or use putty respectively to connect to the instance)*

-*to connect to the Ec2 instance, run the following command*
+*to connect to the Ec2 instance via ssh run the following command on power shell*

 `ssh -i "task_one.pem" ubuntu@ec.<Public-IP>.compute-1.amazonaws.com`

 # Step 1.
 Install Nginx Web Server

-To update server's package index run
+To update server's package index run:

 `sudo apt update`